Welcome

 Session Data

-Study Session Data
+Session Data — Participant

 Session Metadata

-Pre-Simulation Survey — Demographics and Professional Background
+Demographics and Professional Background

 Simulation Variables

-Post-Simulation Trust Scale
+Post-Simulation Trust Scale (S-TIAS)

-Full Event Log (all recorded changes with timestamps)
+Full Event Log